Political party strength in U.S. states: Voter registration

 The state Democratic or Republican Party controls the governorship, the state legislative houses, and U.S. Senate representation.
 Nebraska's legislature is unicameral (i.e., it has only one legislative house) and is officially non-partisan, though party affiliation still has an unofficial influence on the legislative process.

-The simplest measure of party strength in a state voting population is the affiliation totals from voter registration from the websites of the Secretaries of State or state Boards of Elections for the 30 states and the District of Columbia that allow registered voters to indicate a party preference when registering to vote.
+The simplest measure of party strength in a state voting population is the affiliation totals from voter registration from the websites of the Secretaries of State or state Boards of Elections for the 31 jurisdictions (30 states and the District of Columbia) that allow registered voters to indicate a party preference when registering to vote.
 20 states (Note: Alabama, Arkansas, Georgia, Hawaii, Illinois, Indiana, Michigan, Minnesota, Mississippi, Missouri, Montana, North Dakota, Ohio, South Carolina, Tennessee, Texas, Vermont, Virginia, Washington, and Wisconsin.) do not include party preference with voter registration.
 The party affiliations in the party control table are obtained from state party registration figures where indicated.

-As of 2024, a plurality of voters in California, Nevada, New Mexico, Louisiana, Delaware, New Jersey, New York, Pennsylvania, and Maine are Democratic, while a majority of voters in Maryland and Washington DC are Democratic.
-Meanwhile, a plurality of voters in Arizona, Nebraska, Kansas, Iowa, Kentucky, West Virginia, and Florida are Republicans.
-A majority of voters in Utah, Idaho, Wyoming, South Dakota, and Oklahoma are Republicans.
-In Oregon, Colorado, North Carolina, Connecticut, Rhode Island, Alaska, and New Hampshire, a plurality of voters are Independents.
-While in Massachusetts, a majority of voters are independents.
+As of 2026, voters in California, Delaware, Maine, Nevada, New Jersey, New Mexico, New York, and Pennsylvania are plurality-Democratic, while the majority of voters in Maryland and the District of Columbia are Democrats.
+Meanwhile, voters in Arizona, Florida, Louisiana, Iowa, Kansas, Kentucky, Nebraska, and West Virginia are plurality-Republican, and the majority of voters in Idaho, Oklahoma, South Dakota, Utah, and Wyoming are Republicans.
+In Alaska, Colorado, Connecticut, New Hampshire, North Carolina, Oregon, and Rhode Island, independent/unaffiliated voters outnumber both of the main parties.
+In Massachusetts, the majority of voters are independent.
+Ongoing trends through 2026 indicate that the total share of voters registered in either of the two major parties has dropped below 65% for the first time in over 90 years, with Democratic registration hitting an all-time low but the Republican registration is increasing.